RuiqingW20/code_sample/README.md

 ## MD_Analysis
 ### OpenMM test on butane
 Molecular dynamics (MD) simulations were performed using OpenMM to study the structural and energetic properties of a molecular system.
 The system was initialized from a PDB file and simulated with a force field without nonbonded cutoff constraints.
 After energy minimization, equilibration at 150 K was conducted, followed by a 20 ns production run at 298.15 K using a Langevin integrator.
 Key thermodynamic properties, including potential energy and temperature, were monitored, and trajectory data was recorded.

-This simulation provides insights into the system’s stability and thermodynamic behavior.
+This simulation provides analysis on butane’s geometry by computing histograms and PMFs for C–C and C–H bond lengths, H–C–C–H torsion angles, and C–C–C bond angles, revealing its conformational and energetic properties.